-4.2 Using GUIDE Mode
+4.2 Using Guide Mode

-DATATRIEVE offers another type of help in GUIDE mode.
-GUIDE mode is useful when you are just learning DATATRIEVE, because it prompts you with a choice of entries that are correct.
+DATATRIEVE offers another type of help in Guide Mode.
+Guide Mode is useful when you are just learning DATATRIEVE, because it prompts you with a choice of entries that are correct.

-GUIDE mode works only on DIGITAL's VT family of terminals.
-If you have a hard-copy terminal and enter a request for GUIDE mode, DATATRIEVE displays an error message on your terminal and returns you to DATATRIEVE command level (indicated by the DTR> prompt).
+Guide Mode works only on a video display terminal.
+If you have a hardcopy terminal and enter a request for Guide Mode, DATATRIEVE displays an error message on your terminal and returns you to DATATRIEVE command level (indicated by the DTR> prompt).

-To invoke GUIDE mode, enter:
+To invoke Guide Mode, enter the following: